Disclosure: This post is sponsored by HART Tools at Walmart. All opinions and creative direction are my own.

 To start, I removed all the wallpaper and took down the trim work to completely started the room from scratch.
 Honestly, my original plan was to just do a white wall and have black trees on it.
 Then after I painted it white an moved the bed back I realized how plain that would look and I needed something more.
 Something that would make a bigger impact.
 Go big or go home right!
 So I decided on painting the ‘dusk’ foggy mountain background to complete the look.

 I painted my own ombre wall using varying shades of black, blue and white.
-I will have a full tutorial on the wall coming soon!

 How To Make DIY Plywood Trees